 There are many benefits to using display ads on the Google Display Network.
 Here are some of the key advantages:

-What are the specs for Google Display Ads?
+What are the Specs for Uploaded Google Display Ads?

 What is the image size for Google Display Network?
 The answer depends on the type of ad you want to place on the network.
 For starters, here are the formats and maximum size you can upload: